Thomas Abernethy (politician): Early life

-Career
+Early career

 He was admitted to the bar and started practicing in his hometown through 1929, when he moved to Okolona, Mississippi.
 He served as the district attorney for the third judicial district of Mississippi from 1936 through 1942.

+Congress

 In 1942, he was elected as a Democrat to the United States House of Representatives, where he served through 1973.
 He retired to live in Okolona, Mississippi, and Jackson, Mississippi, until he died in 1998.

 Abernethy was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 Abernethy voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 He is also notable for having made the first public citation of the anti-semitic hoax A Racial Program for the Twentieth Century, on June 7, 1957, during a debate on the Civil Rights Act of 1957, when he read a quotation from it into the congressional record and claimed it as proof that the Civil rights movement was a foreign communist plot.